Skip to main content

 public/

-braft_compat/ tests against the braft compatibility API
+braft/ tests against the documented braft compatibility contract

-internal/ tests for internal modules
+internal/ tests for internal modules and adapters